 Holland or Netherlands

-Holland’s relatively small area of just over 41,000 square kilometres is home to more than 16 million people.
+- Holland’s relatively small area of just over 41,000 square kilometers is home to more than 16 million people.

-For decades the country’s historical ties with other parts of the world has brought foreigners to settle in Holland, bringing some of their own ideas and cultures.
+- For decades the country’s historical ties with other parts of the world have brought foreigners to settle in Holland, bringing some of their own ideas and cultures.
 This makes the Dutch generally open-minded and tolerant.
 Dutch society is now home to over 190 different nationalities.

 Another characteristic of the Dutch is their openness and direct manner.
 You can say exactly what is on your mind; the Dutch are not easily offended.

-However, Dutch tastes have become more international and refined.
-You will find a large variety of products in the supermarkets, and many restaurants offer a wide range of international dishes.
+- However, Dutch tastes have become more international and refined.
+You will find a large variety of products in supermarkets, and many restaurants offer a wide range of international dishes.

-Holland is a small country and public transport will take you almost anywhere you want to go.
-Consider buying a rail card; it really is worth the investment.
-Holland has a dense railway network that offers frequent service and is the quickest way to travel between city centres.
+- Holland is a small country and public transport will take you almost anywhere you want to go.
+Consider buying a railcard; it really is worth the investment.
+Holland has a dense railway network that offers frequent service and is the quickest way to travel between city centers.